zoyron/random-threejs/README.md

-# Random threejs experiments
+# Random threejs sketches

 ## Install and run

-To the any experiment make sure you have node installed on your system.
+To the any sketch make sure you have node installed on your system.

 Then clone this repository, get into the directory of your choice inside this repo, install dependencies, fireup the server, and you're good to go.